canonical/postgresql-k8s-operator/docs/how-to/deploy/index.md

 * [How to enable TLS]
 * [How to connect from outside the local network]

-## Airgapped
+## Air-gapped

-[How to deploy in an offline or air-gapped environment] goes over the special configuration steps for installing PostgreSQL in an airgapped environment via CharmHub and the Snap Store Proxy.
+[How to deploy in an offline or air-gapped environment] goes over the special configuration steps for installing PostgreSQL in an air-gapped environment via Charmhub and the Snap Store Proxy.

 ## Cluster-cluster replication